VinceBmmrt/SpringAI-Redis-Vector-Store/README.md

 ## 🔍 Spring AI Multitool

-This project demonstrates how to integrate Redis Vector Store with Spring AI
+This project showcases the integration of Redis Vector Store with Spring AI to build advanced AI-powered features.

+Features include:

-🧠 RAG (Retrieval-Augmented Generation) with Redis Vector Store & OpenAI
+🧠 RAG (Retrieval-Augmented Generation) leveraging Redis Vector Store and OpenAI for enhanced contextual responses

-🔎 Vector similarity search using OpenAI embeddings
+🔎 Vector similarity search using OpenAI embeddings for fast and relevant data retrieval

-🖼️ Image generation from text prompts (via DALL·E)
+🖼️ Text-to-image generation powered by DALL·E for creative visuals

-📸 Image description from uploaded visuals (Vision model)
+📸 AI-powered image description from uploaded images

-🎙️ Speech-to-Text audio transcription (Whisper)
+🎙️ Speech-to-Text transcription using OpenAI’s audio recognition model

-🗣️ Text-to-Speech voice synthesis
+🔈 Text-to-Speech conversion that returns audio output for seamless voice interaction

 ## Requirements